Portal users

 The interface where tasks such as the ones above are performed is provided by the SBS Portal website (https://portal.socrate.io).
 For an introduction to the portal, see SBS Portal.

-From the SBS Console, you can add SBS Portal users and configure their permissions.
-The permissions you define for each portal user dictate what services that user will be able to see and query after they sign in to the portal.
+From the SBS Console, you can invite SBS Portal users to your organization’s SBS account, configure their permissions, or remove existing portal user from the SBS account.
+The permissions you define for each portal user dictate what services that user will be able to interact with after they sign in to the portal.

 1. If you haven’t done that already, sign in to the SBS Console.